Iris Paul: Missionary work

 Beginning in 1995, Paul worked with EFICOR to drill a system of wells and pumps in Malkangiri; the team drilled a total of 300 wells within two years.
 As part of an effort to increase incomes and elevate the Bondos’ socioeconomic status, Paul helped set up an irrigation system and channel the water from the mountains to increase the Bondos' agricultural productivity.
 She and the EFICOR Water Resource Management team led the construction of a dam at Gottenpalli, a region 75 kilometers south of Malkangiri.
 The success of the dam allowed Paul to set up wells in more villages.

 Paul's medical goals shifted from curing to preventing disease.
 She set up a team of people at EFICOR to vaccinate children against whooping cough, polio, diphtheria, and tetanus.
 The team vaccinated 8,640 children within 2 years, dropping the rate of polio from 10 to 0 percent in three years and significantly decreasing the rate of whooping cough.
 Paul also established plant nurseries in villages to improve nutrition.
 At Gottenpalli, she installed a hut staffed by a primary health worker to distribute basic medicines and treat minor illnesses.
 During this time, Paul founded St. Luke's Hospital in Malkangiri.

 Paul used her experience in Malkangiri to encourage young Indian Christian missionaries to reach out to their local populations and to other Indian tribes.
 In 1990, she was invited to speak at a conference of youth leaders held by the Evangelical Fellowship of India.
 From 1990 through 1992, she spoke at several other conferences for youth, helping to incite a growing interest in Indian Christian missionary work.

 In 1993, Paul founded Reaching Hands Society as an organization dedicated to reaching the villages of Malkangiri with Christianity.
 Reaching Hand Society works to provide medical care, immunizations, health education, literacy programs, water resource management, and prisoner rehabilitation programs in its target villages.
 Along with providing these services, the organization seeks to empower the local people through women's empowerment programs, legislative defense, and political education.
 Reaching Hand Society has since contacted over 700 out of the 926 villages in Malkangiri, increased the literacy rate in 120 villages from 0.4% to 40%, and established worship centers in over fifty villages and local prisons.
-It is currently run by Paul's son Remo Paul, Executive Director, and her daughter-in-law Susan Paul, Medical Superintendent.
+By 2017 the organization was run by Paul's son Remo Paul, Executive Director, and her daughter-in-law Susan Paul, Medical Superintendent.